The Spiritual Hug

 But it shouldn’t have surprised me.

-Dr. Mercola points out that there are significant health benefits from hugging.
-Stress reduction, a boosted immune system, lower risk of heart disease and less depression can all result from a 10-second hug a day.
-He also pointed out that in one study they discovered that one-third of people receive no hugs per day and 75 percent said they wanted more hugs.
-Where do you fall in that spectrum?
+Joseph Mercola points out that there are significant health benefits from hugging.
+Stress reduction, a boosted immune system, lower risk of heart disease, and less depression can all result from a 10-second hug a day.
+One study reported that one-third of people receive no hugs per day and 75 percent said they wanted more hugs.
+Where do you fall on that spectrum?
 What are your own hug statistics?

 Psychotherapist Virginia Satir said, “We need four hugs a day to survive, eight hugs a day for maintenance, and twelve hugs a day for growth.”
 My guess is that most of us are falling far short of that quota.

 [Read: “My Two-Hour Hug Fest.”]

 I invite you to turn your attention to your own relationships and see if you can up your spiritual hug ante.
 Do you get or give hugs every day?
 How long do your hugs last?
 Do you suffer from the “hit and run” hug that is so fast it barely counts or the “burp the baby” hug that is accompanied by several slaps on the back?

 Try increasing your hug mindfulness with your sweetheart, children, parents, or friends to include greetings and departures.
 If you feel like you aren’t a hugger, see what happens if you just reach out and touch, hold hands, or put your arm around your loved ones a little more often.
 Make it an experiment and explore how increased touch impacts your relationships and your mood.